 Satirical treatments of the extermination of the Jews was long a taboo in post-war Germany and countless publishers rejected Edgar Hilsenrath's manuscript.
 Only after The Nazi and the Barber was translated into English in 1971 and was a great success in the US did it find a German publisher six years later.

 Hilsenrath himself had barely escaped the Shoah.
 He wrote books that were, in the truest sense of the word, literally wrested from death.

 For this survivor, the horror of the Holocaust lay in the fact that its mechanisms were so commonplace; it was an evil that had become run-of-the-mill.
 In a world filled with atrocities, perpetrators could even stylize themselves as victims.

 The author therefore decided to approach this monstrosity in the form of a grotesque tale that used wit to transform hopelessness into absurdity.

-Edgar Hilsenrath: The Nazi and The Barber, Barber Press (German title: Der Nazi & der Friseur), 1977.
+Edgar Hilsenrath: The Nazi and the Barber, Owl of Minerva Press, (German title: Der Nazi & der Friseur, 1977).
 English translation: Andrew White.